Area bounds for planar convex bodies containing a fixed number of interior integral points

 \subsection{Consequences for area bounds of some specific planar convex bodies}

-\begin{coro} Let $K\subseteq \R^2$ be a convex body with $\lw{K}>5$ or with symmetric lattice width data, i.e. there is an odd number $n$, $0<a\leq 1$ and a lattice width direction $w$ with $\lwd{w}{K}=([1-a,n+a], \frac{n+1}{2})$.
+\begin{coro} Let $K\subseteq \R^2$ be a convex body with $\lw{K}>5$ or with symmetric lattice width data, i.e., there is an odd number $n$, $0<a\leq 1$ and a lattice width direction $w$ with $\lwd{w}{K}=([1-a,n+a], \frac{n+1}{2})$.
 Then $\area{K}\leq 2(k+1)$. \end{coro} \begin{proof} If $\lw{K}>5$, then we have at least $5$ integral width lines and the result follows with \ref{3ormore}.

 For symmetric lattice width data, we also have an odd number of integral width lines.
-So the claim follows with \ref{OneLine} for one integral vertical line and with \ref{3ormore} for $5$ and more integral vertical lines.
-For three integral vertical lines and symmetric lattice width data we get $\plvsl{K}=2$, so we can bound $K\cap \{1\leq x_1\leq 3\}$ not only by a trapezoid but even by a parallelogram due to \ref{AffineDiameter} and thus avoid an additional $+\frac{1}{2}$ similar to the proof of \ref{3ormore}. \end{proof}
+Therefore, the claim follows with \ref{OneLine} for one integral vertical line and with \ref{3ormore} for $5$ and more integral vertical lines.
+For three integral vertical lines and symmetric lattice width data we get $\plvsl{K}=2$, so we can bound $K\cap \{1\leq x_1\leq 3\}$ not only by a trapezoid but even by a parallelogram due to \ref{AffineDiameter}.
+Thus, we can avoid an additional $+\frac{1}{2}$ similar to the proof of \ref{3ormore}. \end{proof}

-\begin{defi} Let $P\subseteq \R^2$ be a polygon, whose vertices have rational coordinates.\\ Then we call $P$ a \textit{rational polygon} and the \textit{denominator of $P$} is the smallest $l\in \Z_{\geq 1}$, so that $lP$ has integral vertices. \end{defi}
+\begin{defi} Let $P\subseteq \R^2$ be a polygon, whose vertices have rational coordinates.
+Then we call $P$ a \textit{rational polygon} and the \textit{denominator of $P$} is the smallest $l\in \Z_{\geq 1}$, so that $lP$ has integral vertices. \end{defi}

 \begin{coro} Let $P\subseteq \R^2$ be a rational polygon with denominator $l\in \Z_{\geq 2}$ and $k>1$ interior integral points.
 Then we have the sharp bound